I want urinal partitions mandated inside all men’s restrooms.

 Within weeks of launching my blog last year, a best-selling novelist compared my site to a barker standing outside of a circus tent.
 And just a week after that incident, I found the same novelist staring me down from the cover of Writer’s Digest.

-…Regardless of that author implying I was a modern-day charlatan, I kept writing articles and now thousands of storytellers subscribe to my barking blog.
+…Regardless of that author implying I was a modern-day charlatan, I kept writing articles and now thousands of storytellers connect with me at this barking blog.